 Video Gaps: If any video is missing at any point in a trip, regardless of duration or number of cameras affected, an event entry should be made.
-The event should encompass the entire time there are gaps.
-Comments should be made describing any impact to the review.
-Hauls that could not be successfully reviewed will be recorded as OBSERVED = N. Gaps refer to when the video goes out but then comes back on at some point in the trip.
-If video remains out, document it as a Camera Failure.
+The event should encompass the entire time

 Camera Failure: If video from one (1) or more camera(s) but not all stop recording and no image is seen and persists for the duration of the trip an entry will be made.
 This event signifies that the camera was lost for the duration of the trip.
 The comments should include which camera(s) failed and what was seen when the cameras went out.
 If the reviewer could not successfully observe the haul, the haul will be recorded as OBSERVED = N.